 - Having a special toy when stressed.
 This makes your dog feel more comfortable.
 The toy below has worked wonders for us and is specifically designed to aid with stress and anxiety.

-- THE ORIGINAL PET ANXIETY AND COMFORT AID - Designed in the USA, since 1997 Snuggle Puppy has helped over 1,000,000 dogs
+- THE ORIGINAL PET ANXIETY AND COMFORT AID.
+Designed in the USA, since 1997 Snuggle Puppy has successfully reduced stress and anxiety for over 1,000,000 pets.

-- REDUCE NEGATIVE BEHAVIORS - Get more sleep!
-Helps with crate & kennel training by reducing barking, whining and anxiety for your dog, helping YOU sleep at night
+- DOG TRAINING TOY.
+Get more sleep!
+Helps with crate & kennel training by reducing barking, whining and anxiety for your dog, helping both YOU and your Dog sleep at night

 - Have a special spot or blanket when your dog is stressed or anxious.
 Your dog will be panting and shaking and clingy less.